Information about our services for patients and families.Find out more

 The bereavement service, part of the family support we offer, is available to any relative or friend of a patient who has died under the care of St Barnabas House, whether in the hospice or in the community.

-Unfortunately due to the escalation of the Covid-19 (Coronavirus) the following Family Services bereavement events are being cancelled until further notice:
+Unfortunately due to ongoing Coronavirus restrictions the following Family Services bereavement events are being cancelled until further notice:

 We regret the need to cancel these events but feel this action is appropriate in view of the latest government guidance

 We also offer support to those who have been referred to us by another hospice.

 If you are interested in any of the following activities, please contact the Bereavement Service Coordinator on 01903 706342 or the Family Service Administrator on 01903 706341.